The British Sundial Society

 • 88% wouldn't even change anything next time

-• 65% of delegates had viewed this conference page and all but one had found it useful
+• 65% of delegates had viewed this conference page at some time before the meeting and all but one had found it useful

 • About half (51%) of delegates felt the discussion forum should be repeated (see summary below)